sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

 ![](media/degust_config.png)

 - For Name type "*DGE in SaCer3*" (or whatever you want to call the analysis)
-- For Info columns select "gene_id"
+- For Info columns select "#KEY"
 - For Analyze server side leave box checked.
 - Click Add condition
     + Add a condition called “Batch” and select the `batch` columns.
     + Add a condition called “Chem” and select the `chem` columns.
+- Save the settings and then View the results

 ## Overview of Degust sections
 - Top black panel with Configure settings at right.
 - Left: Conditions: Control and Treatment.